GeekNabil/K-R/README.md

-# Brian Kernighian and Dennis Ritchie Book also known as K&R
+# Brian Kernighian and Dennis Ritchie Book

 My solutions for The C Programming Language book